-Includes signed leases for stores to be opened subsequent to fiscal year 2015.
-We have 18 signed leases for stores planned to open in fiscal 2016 and 2017.
+\Includes signed leases for stores to be opened subsequent to fiscal year 2016.
+Between September 30, 2016 and the date of this Form 10-K, we opened three new stores.
+Additionally, we have 18 signed leases for stores planned to open in fiscal year 2017 and 2018.

 Increase sales from existing customers.
-We have achieved positive comparable store sales growth for over 53 consecutive quarters.
+We have achieved positive comparable store sales growth for over 57 consecutive quarters.
 In order to increase our average ticket and the number of customer transactions, we plan to continue offering an engaging customer experience by providing science-based nutrition education and a differentiated merchandising strategy that delivers affordable, high-quality natural and organic grocery products and dietary supplements.
 We also plan to continue to utilize targeted marketing efforts to reach our existing customers, which we anticipate will drive customer transactions and convert occasional, single-category customers into core, multi-category customers.

 Grow our customer base.
-During fiscal year 2015, we implemented several measures aimed at building our brand awareness and growing our customer base, including: (i) redesigning our website (www.naturalgrocers.com) to enhance functionality, create a more engaging user experience and increase its reach and effectiveness; (ii) introducing the{N}powerSM customer appreciation program at all our stores; (iii) offering home delivery services in select markets; and (iv) developing new collateral marketing materials.
+We plan to continue building our brand awareness, which we anticipate will grow our customer base.
+During fiscal year 2016, we implemented several measures aimed at enhancing our brand awareness, including: (i) increasing the Company's presence on Facebook, Twitter and other social media platforms; (ii) organizing special monthly promotions and events, such as Earth Day in April, on the anniversary of the Company's founding in August and during the entire month of September to coincide with National Organic Harvest Month; (iii) conducting outdoor advertising campaigns in select markets; (iv) entering into sponsorship arrangements with a US speed skater and a health and fitness expert; (v) teaming with a Grammy Music Educator Award-nominated musician to produce original Natural Grocers organic-themed songs and music videos; (vi) extending home delivery services to select additional markets; and (vii) developing new collateral marketing materials.
 We believe offering nutrition education has historically been one of our most effective marketing strategies for reaching new customers and increasing the demand for natural and organic groceries and dietary supplements in our markets.
-To maximize the impact of our Nutritional Health Coaches, we have increased their focus on relationship-building opportunities in our communities and with our customers, including hosting additional educational cooking events, lectures and classes in our stores.
+To maximize the impact of our Nutritional Health Coaches, we have increased their focus on relationship-building opportunities in our communities and with our customers, including promotions and additional educational cooking events, lectures and classes in our stores.
 Additionally, we seek to attract new customers by enhancing their nutrition knowledge through printed and digital versions of our broad range of educational resources, including the distribution of our Health Hotline newsletter and sales flyer, and via the internet and social media.
 In addition to offering nutrition education, our strategy is to attract new customers with our EDAP - Every Day Affordable Price and to build community awareness through our support of local vendors and charities.

 Improve operating margins.
-We expect to continue to improve our operating margins as we benefit from investments we have made or are making in fixed overhead and information technology, including the implementation of our enterprise resource planning (ERP) system in fiscal year 2010 and the implementation of the HRIS in fiscal year 2014.
+We expect to continue our focus on improving our operating margins as we benefit from investments we have made or are making in fixed overhead and information technology.
 We anticipate these investments will support our long-term growth strategy with only a modest amount of additional capital.
 We expect to achieve greater economies of scale through sourcing and distribution as we add more stores.
-In addition, to achieve additional operating margin expansion, we intend to further optimize performance, maintain appropriate store labor levels and effectively manage product selection and pricing.
+In addition, to achieve additional operating margin expansion, we intend to further optimize performance, maintain appropriate store labor levels, reduce inventory shrink and effectively manage product selection and pricing.